 9. Transcripts and Correspondence Work.
 Seniors must have all transfer transcripts on file in the Academic Records Office by the 10th day of Spring quarter to be eligible to participate in June commencement exercises.
 10. Second Baccalaureate Degree.
-Two baccalaureate degrees with majors from different disciplines may be conferred concurrently or sequentially if the candidate has met all the requirements, completed a total of 237 quarter hours, and has spent a minimum of three quarters (36 quarter hours) in residence.
+Two baccalaureate degrees with majors from different disciplines may be conferred concurrently or sequentially if the candidate has met the requirements of both degrees and has spent a minimum of 40 of their last 45 credits in residence.
 See requirements 2 and 3 regarding majors.
 11. Applied Music Credit Applicable Toward Baccalaureate Degree.
 Not more than 9 quarter hours in applied music (including 3 quarter hours of Ensemble) may be earned toward a baccalaureate degree without an equal number of quarter hours in music courses with prefixes MUCT, MUED, or MUHL.
 Additional hours in applied music may include ensemble hours without restrictions.